Shady-Rouk/BisonHacks/README.md

 **Flask, Python, HTML, CSS**

 ## Running the website
-In the terminal, run '''flask run''' to start the program, and click on the IP adress in the terminal to view the webpage.
+In the terminal, run `flask run` to start the program, and click on the IP adress in the terminal to view the webpage.